adryzz/CustomFilter/README.md

 Uses [AngouriMath](https://github.com/asc-community/AngouriMath) to automatically compile your expressions into code at runtime, to achieve the best performance possible.

+All the math is done on [complex numbers](https://en.wikipedia.org/wiki/Complex_number), but the end result is just the [real](https://docs.microsoft.com/en-us/dotnet/api/system.numerics.complex.real?view=net-6.0) part of it

 ## Simple mode

 ![image](https://user-images.githubusercontent.com/46694241/152674287-80f94d11-5271-44d7-a11a-a5a9fabe610a.png)